JiscSD/rdss-pure-adaptor/README.md

 The pure adaptor is setup to poll the configured Pure endpoint once every 30 miniutes.

-This means there may be up to a 30 miniute delay before new dataset create messages are published.
+As such, there may be up to a 30 miniute delay before new dataset create/update messages are published.